 — To provide relief for irritable bladder caused by spasms of the urinary tract

-It is also used for a variety of respiratory issues, including whooping cough, asthma, and the seasonal allergies known as hay fever.
+It is also used for a variety of respiratory issues, including a whooping cough, asthma, and the seasonal allergies known as hay fever.

 What Does Recent Research Say About Butterbur?